vrdel/argo-connectors/doc/egi-connectors.md

 ### global.conf

-Config file is read by _every_ component because every component needs to, at least, fetch host certificate to authenticate to a peer, find correct avro schema and connection parameters.
+Config file is read by _every_ component because every component needs to, at least, fetch host certificate to authenticate to a peer, find correct avro schema, know the FQDN of AMS service and have connection parameter properly configured.
 Config options are case insensitive and whole config file is splitted into a few sections:

 	[DEFAULT]
 	SchemaDir = /etc/argo-egi-connectors/schemas/
 	EGIDir = /var/lib/argo-connectors/EGI

 Section contains options that will be combined with others mainly to circumvent the inconvenience of listing their values multiple times along the configuration.
 Every component generates output file in an avro binary format. `SchemaDir` option points to a directory that holds all avro schemas. `EGIDir` is needed for `prefilter-egi.py` component and must be consistent with the one specified in `customer.conf` for EGI customer.

+	[General]
+	PublishAms = True
+	WriteAvro = True

+This section currently has two configuration options affecting the type of delivering the output that each connector generates, so all connectors can write avro encoded data to a files or send the same avro encoded data to AMS service.
+At least one type of delivering the output data must be enabled.

+	[AMS]
+	Host = messaging-devel.argo.grnet.gr
+	Token = EGIKEY
+	Project = EGI
+	Topic = TOPIC
+	Bulk = 100

+Section configures parameters needed for AMS service.
+These are the complete options needed.
+Some options can be shared across all customers and some like a `Token` and `Project` can be private to each customer so those options can be specified in `[CUSTOMER_*]` section of related `customer.conf`.
+Splitting of listed options throughout two configuration files `global.conf` and `customer.conf` works as long as the complete set of options is specified so if `Host`, `Token` and `Bulk` are specified in `global.conf`, then `AmsProject` and `AmsToken` should be specified in `customer.conf`.

 	[Authentication]
 	VerifyServerCert = False